hbprosper/dnnet/README.md

 # dnnet
-A collection of simple deep neural network utilities for scikit-learn and the flexible Bayesian modeling (FBM) package by Radford Neal.
+A collection of simple deep neural network utilities for scikit-learn, the flexible Bayesian modeling (FBM) package by Radford Neal, and the TMVA package released with the CERN product ROOT.

 ## programs